Nasi goreng: Origins in China

-Similar to other fried rice recipes in Asia, commentators have suggested that Indonesian-style nasi goreng can trace its origins to Chinese fried rice, and was likely developed as a way to avoid wasting rice.
+Similar to other fried rice recipes in Asia, commentators have suggested that Malay and Indonesian-style nasi goreng can trace its origins to Chinese fried rice, and was likely developed as a way to avoid wasting rice.
 The Chinese influences upon Indonesian cuisine can be seen in mie goreng that appeared simultaneously with the introduction of the stir frying technique that required the use of a Chinese wok.
 In China, the stir frying technique became increasingly popular during the Ming dynasty (1368–1644 CE).
 The common soy sauce has its origin in 2nd-century CE China; however, kecap manis (sweet soy sauce) was developed in Indonesia with a generous addition of local palm sugar.